Vyzex29/WebShop/WebShop/Readme.md

 	- editable field for quantity - * bonus Blazor or jquerry
 	- Search function (Jquerry :)) ** more complex

 	- unitTests - this will help enforce SOLID and clean code

 ## Explanations:
-	- Extensions explanation a bit more
+	- Extensions explanation a bit more - done~ish
-	- Interfaces and registering containers
+	- Interfaces and registering containers (with unitTests)

 ## DevOps:
 	- Pipelines  ** maybeeee